The p-cycle of Holonomic D-modules and Quantization of Exact Algebraic Lagrangians: Abstract

 \section{Abstract}

 Let $X=\mathbb{A}^{n}$ be complex affine space, and let $T^{*}X$ be its cotangent bundle.
-For any smooth Lagrangian $\mathcal{L}\subset T^{*}X$ satisfying some cohomology vanishing assumptions, we construct a holonomic $\mathcal{D}_{X}$-module $M$ associated to $\mathcal{L}$ in a canonical way.
-This association goes through positive characteristic- namely, after reducing $M$ mod $p$ for sufficiently large $p$, we have that the ``$p$-support'' of $M$ is equal to $\mathcal{L}$.
+For any exact Lagrangian $L\subset T^{*}X$, we define a new invariant, $A$, living in $\text{Div}_{\mathbb{Q}/\mathbb{Z}}(L)$.
+We call this invariant the monodromy divisor of $L$.
+We conjecture that the existence of a finite order character of $\pi_{1}(L)$ whose monodromy is exactly $A$ defines an obstruction to attaching a holonomic $\mathcal{D}_{X}$-module $M$ associated to $L$ - here, the association goes via positive characteristic and $p$-supports.
+In the case where $\mathbb{H}_{dR}^{1}(L)=0$, we prove this conjecture, and then go on to show that the set of such holonomic $\mathcal{D}_{X}$-modules forms a torsor over the group of finite order characters of $\pi_{1}$.
+This proves a version of a conjecture of Kontsevich.
 As a consequence, we deduce that the group of Morita autoequivalences of the $n$-th Weyl algebra is isomorphic to the group of symplectomorphisms of $T^{*}\mathbb{A}^{n}$.
 This generalizes an old theorem of Dixmier (in the case $n=1$) and settles a conjecture of Belov-Kanel and Kontsevich in general.

 {}